GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

 Second, start `cnsa-sink`

     tmux new -s sink

      cnsa-sink $SA1_REMOTE_TRACER_SOCK $SA2_REMOTE_TRACER_SOCK

-You'll see a bit of output on `stdout`, including a lot of debugging information.
-Currently, <TODO>
+You'll see a pretty noisy `stdout` which includes debugging information and various warnings.
+More "info level" logging messages are prefixed with "Overflow:", see /The `CNSA.BlockState` Datapoint and Log/ below.

-## Testing the cnsa-sink service
+## Exercising the `cnsa-sink` service
 ### Storage of filtered, forwarded logs

-Note that the *filtered* logs from each sampling node is being stored on the sink node:
+Note that the *filtered* log from each sampling node is being stored on the sink node:

     ls -rlt /tmp/cnsa-sink-m-logs/tmp-cnsa-trace-forward-sa*sock/